snosno2/AltbeaconLibForGoPlus/README.md

     limitations under the License.

 This software is available under the Apache License 2.0, allowing you to use the library in your applications.

-If you want to help with the open source project, contact david@radiusnetworks.com